Nuitka/Nuitka-website/doc/posts/nuitka-release-09.rst

 -  Hard imported names should also be considered very trusted themselves, so they are e.g. also optimized in calls.

--  Anti-bloat: Avoid more useless imports in Pandas, Numba, Plotly, and other packages, improving the scalability some more.
+-  Anti-Bloat: Avoid more useless imports in Pandas, Numba, Plotly, and other packages, improving the scalability some more.

 -  Added dedicated nodes for ``pkg_resources.require``,